lokogam/ecommerce-platform/README.md

 ## Requirements

-Make sure you have the following requirements installed on your machine:
+Ensure you have the following requirements installed on your machine:

 - Docker
 - Docker Compose